 Let’s begin with an exercise to examine our own understandings of these terms.

 When I facilitate trainings exploring DEI subjects, I find it useful for my participants to start by sharing their own definitions of diversity, equity, and inclusion.
 This may reveal to an individual that they don’t currently see a difference between them and may also reveal the significant differences in understanding between individuals on a team.
+Understanding these differences is essential to establishing mutual respect among everyone in your workplace and creating an inclusive environment for all your staff members.

 Try it yourself.

 - Take out a piece of paper or open a blank document on your computer and jot down our three key words: diversity, inclusion, and equity.
 Now define them.
-Write buzzwords, bulleted definitions — whatever comes to mind.
+Write buzzwords, bulleted definitions, whatever comes to mind.

 - What do you notice?
 Are there clear differences between the terms?
 Overlap?
 Do you feel able to explain how they all relate?